 For example, consider the fact that to keep a good piano playing well, you have to keep it in a conditioned environment.
 If a church is committed to doing that, they have to condition a large auditorium all week even though people are probably only actually in that room for a few hours a week.
 Compare that to a guitar that can be purchased for a fraction of the cost and can easily be tuned and/or moved to a conditioned environment.

-Again, I am not saying it is impossible for a church to buy/maintain a piano.
+Again, I am not saying that it is impossible for a church to buy/maintain a piano.
 I am just saying that as churches get smaller (see below), it is becoming more and more difficult, especially when compared to inexpensive modern instruments.

 Modern music has moved away from the piano as a dominant instrument.

-As music has become more band-driven, sales of pianos has plummeted in the US.
+As music has become more band-driven, sales of pianos have plummeted in the US.
 The percentage of households with pianos is way, way down and as a result, far fewer children are taking piano lessons.
 In the future, churches will have a harder time finding pianists and the unused pianos will eventually make their way to the curb as most organs have.

 The trend in modern music away from pianos also impacts the piano in church because essentially every church in existence is modernizing their music constantly.
 They do it at different speeds but they are all doing it: conservative churches do it slowly and progressive churches do it faster.
 Wherever you are on that spectrum, don’t let what I said offend you.
 I am saying it very neutrally; it is what it is.
 But almost any church that moves toward modern music is going to devalue the piano as a result.
 It is pretty much inevitable.